MiniLegend123/DES222ProcessJournal/index.md

 <br>

 ### Technology Required
-Microbit - microcontroller used to collect data and power devices Pulse Sensor - reads the animals heartbeat Accelerometer - reads number of steps taken or speed of movement Thermometer - reads the external temperature surrounding the pet.
+Microbit V2 - microcontroller used to collect data and power devices. <br>
+Pulse Sensor - reads the animals heartbeat. <br>
+Accelerometer - reads number of steps taken or speed of movement. <br>
+Thermometer - reads the external temperature surrounding the pet. <br>

 <br>